HewlettPackard/Docker-SimpliVity/docs-src/promgraf-k8s/promgraf-k8s-playbooks.md

 ```

 On a production system, it is likely that you will want to remove this NodePort.
 The following code segment
-shows how to use the `patch` command to remove the NodePort.
+shows how you can use the `patch` command to remove the NodePort.

 ```